-Current position: Visiting Scientist at Korea Institute of Science and Technology, South Korea
+Current position: Visiting Scientist at Korea Institute of Science and Technology, Republic of Korea

-Currently, as a Postdoctoral Fellow, he is working on the development of non-precious metal catalysts for advanced energy systems.
+Currently, as a Postdoctoral Fellow, Asad is working on the development of non-precious metal catalysts for advanced energy systems.

-2014 Excellent Research Paper Award, Korea University of Science and Technology, South Korea
+2014 Excellent Research Paper Award, Korea University of Science and Technology, Republic of Korea

-2014 Academic Excellence Award, Korea Institute of Science and Technology, South Korea
+2014 Academic Excellence Award, Korea Institute of Science and Technology, Republic of Korea

 CV as submitted for the Green Talents award (2014):